Church of Cyprus: Byzantine era

-This independent (autocephalous) position by ancient custom was recognized against the claims of the Patriarch of Antioch, at the Council of Ephesus (431); it is unclear if the Church of Cyprus has always been independent or if it was once part of the Church of Antioch.
-When the Patriarch of Antioch claimed the Church of Cyprus was under its jurisdiction, the Cypriot clergy denounced this before the Council of Ephesus.
-The Council ratified the autocephaly of the Church of Cyprus by a resolution which conditionally states: "If, as it is asserted in memorials and orally by the religious men who have come before the Council - it has not been a continuous ancient custom for the bishop of Antioch to hold ordinations in Cyprus, - the prelates of Cyprus shall enjoy, free from molestation and violence, their right to perform by themselves the ordination of bishops [for their island]".
-After the Council of Ephesus, the Church of Antioch never claimed that Cyprus was under its jurisdiction.
-This independence was also recognized by an edict of Emperor Zeno.
+This independent (autocephalous) status of the Church of Cyprus was recognized by ancient custom against the claims of the patriarch of Antioch at the Council of Ephesus in 431.
+It remains unclear whether the Church of Cyprus had always been independent or had previously been under the Church of Antioch.
+When the patriarch of Antioch asserted jurisdiction over Cyprus, the Cypriot clergy formally contested this before the Council of Ephesus.
+The Council ratified the autocephaly of the Church of Cyprus through a resolution stating:

+If, as it is asserted in memorials and orally by the religious men who have come before the Council – it has not been a continuous ancient custom for the bishop of Antioch to hold ordinations in Cyprus, – the prelates of Cyprus shall enjoy, free from molestation and violence, their right to perform by themselves the ordination of bishops [for their island].

+Following the Council of Ephesus, the Church of Antioch did not renew its claims over Cyprus.
+Recent scholarship highlights that civil authorities played a key role in the recognition of local autocephaly in the early Church, with the case of Cyprus being a significant early example of this interaction between ecclesiastical custom and imperial power.
+This independence was further confirmed by an edict of Emperor Zeno.

-In 478, Archbishop Anthemios of Cyprus claimed that following a vision he had found the grave of Barnabas and his relics.
-On the saint's chest rested a copy of the Gospel of Matthew.
-The church was thus able to send a cogent argument on its own behalf to the Emperor: the discovery of the relics of its reputed founder, Barnabas.
-Zeno confirmed the status of the Church of Cyprus and granted its Archbishop the "three privileges": namely to sign his name in an ink made vermilion by the addition of cinnabar; to wear tyrian purple instead of black robes under his vestments; and to hold an imperial sceptre (i.e. a gilt staff of silver, topped by a gold globus cruciger) instead of the regular episcopal crosier.
+In 478, Archbishop Anthemius of Cyprus claimed to have discovered the grave of Barnabas and his relics following a vision.
+On Barnabas's chest was found a copy of the Gospel of Matthew.
+This discovery allowed the church to petition the emperor independently, demonstrating the connection to its reputed founder.
+Emperor Zeno reaffirmed the Church of Cyprus's status and granted its archbishop the "three privileges": the right to sign documents with ink made vermilion by the addition of cinnabar; to wear tyrian purple robes under his vestments; and to hold an imperial sceptre instead of the standard episcopal crosier.

-Cyprus suffered greatly from Arab invasions in the following centuries, and during the reign of Justinian II the cities of Constantia, Kourion and Paphos were sacked.
-At the advice of the Emperor, the Archbishop fled to the Dardanelles along with the survivors, and established the city of Nova Justiniana (Νέα Ιουστινιανή, Néa Iustinianē), named after the Emperor, at Erdek near the city of Cyzicus.
-In 692 the Quinisext Council reconfirmed the status and privileges of the exiled Archbishop and in 698, when the Arabs were driven out of Cyprus, the Archbishop returned but retained the title of "Archbishop of Nova Justiniana and All Cyprus": a custom that, along with the "three privileges", continues to this day.
+Cyprus suffered significant destruction during Arab invasions in subsequent centuries.
+During the reign of Justinian II, the cities of Constantia, Kourion, and Paphos were sacked.
+On the Emperor's advice, the archbishop and survivors fled to the Dardanelles and established the city of Nova Justiniana (Νέα Ιουστινιανή, Néa Iustinianē) at Erdek near Cyzicus.
+In 692, the Quinisext Council reconfirmed the privileges of the exiled archbishop, and in 698, following the Arab withdrawal from Cyprus, the archbishop returned while retaining the title "archbishop of Nova Justiniana and All Cyprus", a practice that continues to this day.